Tim Membrey: Sydney Swans (2013–2014)

-St Kilda (2015–present)
+St Kilda Football Club (2015–2024)

-In his first season as a Saint, Membrey kicked nine goals in 12 senior games.
+Membrey kicked nine goals in 12 senior games in his first season as a Saint.
 He debuted in round one against GWS, where he kicked two goals.
-At the end of the season, Membrey injured his shoulder at training and required a shoulder reconstruction.
+At the end of the season, he injured his shoulder at training and required a shoulder reconstruction.

-2016 was a breakout season for Membrey, and was the club's leading goalkicker for the year with 44 goals in just 17 games (an average of 2.5 goals per game).
+2016 was a breakout season for Membrey, and he was the club's leading goalkicker for the year with 44 goals in just 17 games (an average of 2.5 goals per game).
 The 22-year old was awarded for his good year with a 2-year contract extension.

 Membrey continued his run of good form throughout 2017, playing 20 games, averaging just under 13 disposals a game and kicking 38 goals to be the Saints' leading goal-kicker for the second season in a row.

 Membrey played every possible game for the Saints in 2018, the first time in his career he had played the entire season.
 Membrey kicked 34 goals for the year, a single goal behind the leading goal-kicker for 2018, Jade Gresham.
 Membrey signed a further 2-year extension at the end of the season.

 Membrey was added to the five-man leadership group ahead of the 2019 season, after he began sitting in on leadership discussions towards the end of 2018.
-Thes Saints had a difficult season, registering only nine wins.
+The Saints had a difficult season, registering only nine wins.
 Membrey kicked 44 goals, an equal career-high, and played all 22 games.
 Membrey's 44 goals saw him capture his third club leading-goalkicker award in four years.
 Membrey kicked three bags of four goals, and scored three goals in four matches.

 Membrey was again part of the leadership group in 2020.
-In a Covid-interrupted year, Membrey played 18 of a possible 19 matches - including two finals as the Saints saw their first September action since 2011.
+In a COVID-interrupted year, Membrey played 18 of a possible 19 matches – including two finals as the Saints saw their first September action since 2011.
 He kicked 20 goals for the year.

-Ahead of the 2021 season, Membrey was named co-Vice Captain alongside Dougal Howard.
-As he was delisted by the Swans in 2014, Membrey was eligible for the 'free agency for life' clause in 2021.
-However, he immediately signed a three year contract with the Saints through to 2024.
+Ahead of the 2021 season, Membrey was named co-vice captain alongside Dougal Howard.
+As he was delisted by the Swans in 2014, he was eligible for the 'free agency for life' clause in 2021.
+However, he immediately signed a three-year contract with the Saints through to 2024.

-Membrey played a prolific game in wet, post-storm conditions in Sydney in the Saints' round one win over GWS.
-Membrey collected 21 disposals at 81 per cent efficiency, three goals, seven marks, seven inside-50s and a team-high 586 metres gained.
+Membrey played a prolific game in wet, post-storm conditions in Sydney in the Saints' round-one win over GWS.
+He collected 21 disposals at 81 per cent efficiency, three goals, seven marks, seven inside-50s and a team-high 586 metres gained.
 He finished third in the 2021 Trevor Barker Award.